jaehyeon-kim/jaehyeon-kim.github.io/content/blog/2023-08-24-fraud-detection-part-1/index.md

 A Kafka Connect service is configured to run in a distributed mode.
 The connect properties file and the source of the Camel DynamoDB sink connector are volume-mapped.
 Also AWS credentials are added to environment variables as it needs permission to put items into a DynamoDB table.
 Details about Kafka connect setup can be found in [this post](https://jaehyeon.me/blog/2023-06-04-kafka-connect-for-aws-part-2/).

-Finally, the [Kpow CE](https://docs.kpow.io/ce/) is used for ease of monitoring Kafka topics and related objects.
+Finally, the [Kpow CE](https://docs.kpow.io/ce/) is used for ease of monitoring Kafka topics and related resources.
 The bootstrap server address and connect REST URL are added as environment variables.
 See [this post](https://jaehyeon.me/blog/2023-05-18-kafka-development-with-docker-part-2/) for details about Kafka management apps.

 ```yaml
 version: "3.5"